 If you’re planning a visit, read on for our 2 week Egypt and Jordan itinerary and essential travel tips to know before your trip.

 Quick tips for your first trip to Egypt and Jordan

-- What to bring to Egypt and Jordan: Plenty of sunscreen, a hat, refillable water bottle, wet wipes and/or hand sanitizer, a few packets of pocket tissue (for the public toilets), comfortable walking shoes or sandals.
+🧳 What to bring to Egypt and Jordan: Plenty of sunscreen, a hat, refillable water bottle, wet wipes and/or hand sanitizer, a few packets of pocket tissue (for the public toilets), comfortable walking shoes or sandals.
 I used my Canon 6D for most photos, though these days many smartphones can take incredible travel photos as well.
-Don’t bother packing a drone as Egypt and Jordan both have strict drone laws and many people end up having their UAVs confiscated at the airports.
+Don’t bother packing a drone if you’re a recreational drone user as Egypt and Jordan both have strict drone laws and many people end up having their UAVs confiscated at the airports.